gremlin12/marathon_map/README.md

    4. Open the index.html file in your browser.
 You should see the map appear.
    5. Hover over the navigation menu tabs to see the categories drop down.
    6. Select a category by clicking it.
-You should see markers appear on the map and local names appear to the side of the map (or below the map if you are using a mobile device).
+You should see markers appear on the map and location names appear to the side of the map (or below the map if you are using a mobile device).
    7. Click on a marker or a location name and you should see an information window pop up with basic details about the place.